-Richard Hirsch will teach Criminal Law as part of UCLA School of Law’s part-time externship program.
+Richard Hirsch teaches Criminal Law as part of UCLA School of Law’s part-time externship program.
 He is currently partner at Andrues / Podberesky, a criminal and civil litigation boutique law firm specializing in the representation of clients involved in federal and state criminal investigations and prosecutions, administrative proceedings, commercial litigation, and False Claims Act cases.

 Mr. Hirsch has extensive experience in criminal litigation.
 He is a Certified Specialist in Criminal Law by the State Bar of California Board of Legal Specialization.